Aromatherapy and Essential Oils (PDQ®): Complementary and alternative medicine - Patient Information [NCI] - Overview

 Aromatherapy may work by sending chemical messages to the part of the brain that affects moods and emotions (see Question 3).

-Essential oils are most often used by inhaling them or by applying them to the skin (see Question 4).
+Essential oils are most often used by inhaling them or by applying them in diluted form to the skin (see Question 4).

 Laboratory studies and animal studies have shown that certain essential oils have antibacterial, antiviral, antifungal, calming, or energizing effects (see Question 5).